F-INSAS: The F-INSAS program

-F-INSAS equipment

-The intention is to equip the soldiers to ensure a dramatic increase in his lethality, survivability and mobility while making the soldier "a self-contained fighting machine".

 Core systems

 Accessories

-The soldier will be equipped with a USB 2.0 digital data bus, Palmtop IRNSS/GPS navigation device, secured advanced audio communication set, advanced electronic warfare data manager, secured network connection where each radio can subscribe to two networks simultaneously.
+The soldier will be equipped with a USB 2.0 digital data bus, Palmtop IRNSS/GPS navigation device, secured advanced audio communication set, advanced electronic warfare data manager, and secured network connection where each radio can subscribe to two networks simultaneously.
 This offers the squad leader some flexibility in organizing communication networks in his section.
 Each network has an audio conference channel, with priority given to the squad leader, an alert channel from the infantryman to his leader, and a data transmission channel.
 Voice and data transmissions are based on tried and tested civilian technology (domestic cordless telephone technology).
 Each sub-network works from a base carried by the squad leader.
 As RIF sets are all identical, a soldier can replace his commander if necessary by configuring his set as a base.
 The radio is configured by the computer, thereby limiting the number of control buttons needed on the set.
 The soldier might be able to communicate with other soldiers and locate or generate maps to find his location, and he will be aware of the situation on the battlefield.
 The palmtop will inform soldiers where other friendly forces are in relation to them.
 It will also enable them to transfer messages.
 Terrain equipment for various specific missions will also be carried.
 Integrated Multifunction Sight Device Night Vision Equipment, Thermal Imager, a Laser Range-Finder, Colour Charge-Coupled-Device (CCD) Camera, an Indian Regional Navigation Satellite System (IRNSS) device and a Digital Magnetic Compass, Compact Laser-Based Instruments, Integrated Electro-Optical Surveillance and Fire Control Systems, Advanced IRNSS/GPS receivers, Infrared sensors, Thermal sensors, Electro optical sensors, Spectroscopic sensors, Electromagnetic and Radio frequency sensors and many other sensors, radars and jammers would also be carried.